safespring/web/content/sv/blogg/2023/2023-04-creating-an-opensource-backup-client-library.md

 socialmediabild: ""
 section: "Tech update"
 author: "Daniel de Oquiñena"
-language: "En"
+language: "en"
 toc: ""
 sidebarlinkname: "Cloutility-api-client Repository"
 sidebarlinkurl: "https://github.com/safespring-community/cloutility-api-client"
 sidebarlinkname2: ""
 sidebarlinkurl2: ""
 aliases:
   - /blogg/2023/2023-04-creating-an-opensource-backup-client-library/
 ---

 {{< ingress >}}
 At Safespring, we are passionate about open source technologies.
 Our platform relies on multiple open source products, and we are committed to giving back to the community whenever possible.
 {{< /ingress >}}

 Sometimes, however, we find ourselves in need of a solution that does not yet exist.
 As was the case when we wanted to create a tool to simplify the enrollment process for backup clients to our backup solution.